 What could my life after minimalism look like?

 It’s time for me to get back to the social game of buying new clothes when old ones just don’t look as new, although they still serve their purpose.
 It’s time to get back to taking care of how my apartment looks like, not only if it serves my needs.
 It’s time to cook unhealthy anything from time to time to invite someone to a dinner.

 5. I’ve tried being eco-friendly, I’ve tried to live zero-waste.
 And…

 When I started getting more conscious about the condition of our planet, I wanted to live eco-friendly.
 I changed my habits, I thought about the impact of my every littlest action on the planet.
-I did well in terms of environment friendliness.
+I did well in terms of environmental friendliness.
 No disposable tissues, no paper towels, avoiding putting things in a shop to new packaging, using disposable diapers, refusing to replace old items with new…

 While some of these new habits I applied easily, the bigger part is just… uncomfortable.
 I spent more time worrying and doing these actions that took longer than the non-ecological alternative.
 I wasn’t living.
-I was forcing myself to be no-impact.
+I was forcing myself to be no impact.
 It took time, energy and mental energy: worrying.
 It took me away.
 It took my life away.

 It was limiting.
 Less time and limited possibilities.
 Don’t do it.

 Now rules for my life after minimalism and after being an eco-freak are: